Jalamrut

 Reverse Osmosis Plant

-Reverse Osmosis Unit
+Industrial Reverse Osmosis (RO) Plant

 Industrial RO Plant uses the reverse osmosis process to remove dissolved solids from brackish or saline water.
 The process is continuous and requires no regeneration chemicals.
-The unit is factory tested and easy to install and operate.
+The unit is factory-tested and easy to install and operate.

 Exploding population, industrial effluents, and reckless deforestation have depleted natural sources of pure water.
 Dependence on erratic monsoons to replenish these sources has proved extremely inadequate and expensive.
-Good management of existing water resources and untapped sources, along with recovery and recycling of Industrial effluents and municipal wastewater, seems absolutely essential for the future of mankind.
+Good management of existing water resources and untapped sources, along with recovery and recycling of Industrial effluents and municipal wastewater, seems essential for the future of mankind.

 The principle of Industrial RO Plant:

-• Reverse Osmosis system uses a semi-permeable spiral wound membrane to separate and remove dissolved solids, organics, pyrogens, submicron colloidal matter, and bacteria from water.
+• The Reverse Osmosis system uses a semi-permeable spiral wound membrane to separate and remove dissolved solids, organics, pyrogens, submicron colloidal matter, and bacteria from water.
 Feed water is delivered under high pressure through permeation, where water permeates through the minute pores of the membrane and is delivered as purified product water.

 Removal of Impurities: